-Our collaboration and alliance strategy involves:

-- drug discovery alliances to discover and develop therapeutics based on our drug target discoveries, particularly when the alliance enables us to obtain access to technology and expertise that is complementary to our own; and - functional genomics collaborations with pharmaceutical and biotechnology companies, research institutions and academic institutions to generate near-term revenues for granting access to some of our technologies and discoveries for use in their own drug discovery efforts, as well as the potential, in many cases, for milestone payments and royalties on products they develop using our technology.
+Our collaboration and alliance strategy involves drug discovery alliances to discover and develop therapeutics based on our drug target discoveries, particularly when the alliance enables us to obtain access to technology and expertise that we do not possess internally or is complementary to our own.
+These strategic collaborations, as well as our licenses with pharmaceutical and biotechnology companies, research institutes and academic institutions, enable us to generate near-term revenues in exchange for access to some of our technologies and discoveries for use by these third parties in their own drug discovery efforts.
+These collaborations and licenses also offer us the potential, in many cases, to receive milestone payments and royalties on products that our collaborators and licensees develop using our technology.